Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 terminolgy such as "Fast Fashion" and "Sustainable Fashion" to describe different aspects and practices of the fashion industry.

-The aim of this site to help people gain a better understanding of what these terms mean, the effects of Fast Fashion and how Sustainable Fashion can help to counteract the impact it is having on the planet.
+With that in mind I decided to build this website to help people gain a better understanding of what these terms mean, the effects of Fast Fashion and how Sustainable Fashion can help to counteract the impact it is having on the planet.
+Also to build awareness on the subject and to inspire users to make more sustainable choices in a fun and engaging way.

 #### **Business Goals**
 - Define Fast Fashion and give users a better understanding of what it means